-The world trading system currently faces two major challenges: the first is President Trump's on-going trade war with China, and other targeted countries such as Japan; the second is the UK's exit, in some form, from the European Union (EU), commonly referred to as "Brexit".
+The world trading system currently faces two major challenges: the first is President Trump's ongoing trade war with China, and other targeted countries such as Japan; the second is the UK's exit, in some form, from the European Union (EU), commonly referred to as "Brexit."
 While apparently related to quite different issues, there are clear similarities between escalation of the trade war by the current US administration and the UK's departure from the EU.
-One similarity relates to the underlying drivers that contributed in 2016 to the election of Donald Trump and the majority decision in the UK referendum to leave the EU: each of these can be tied to the rapid growth in globalization in the last two decades following China's entry to the World Trade Organization (WTO) in 2001.
-In addition, issues arising from the so-called "China shock" were then exacerbated in the aftermath of the 2008 global financial crisis, notably the lack of a comprehensive US social safety net and the deliberate policy of economic austerity adopted by the UK government, which contributed to the measured increase in economic inequality in both countries.
+One similarity relates to the underlying drivers that contributed in 2016 to the election of Donald Trump and the majority decision in the UK referendum to leave the EU: each of these can be tied to the rapid growth in globalization in the last two decades following China's entry to the World Trade Organization (WTO) in 2001.3 In addition, issues arising from the China import shock were then exacerbated in the aftermath of the 2008 global financial crisis, notably the lack of a comprehensive US social safety net and the deliberate policy of economic austerity adopted by the UK government, which contributed to the measured increase in economic inequality in both countries.4

 At the same time, careful interpretation of the apparently different policy choices of the US and UK also points to other underlying similarities.
-Common to both the US and UK is the derogation of current international and regional trading commitments and the desire to "take control" of national trade policies.5 In the case of the US, recent trade policy developments have focused on reducing adherence to multilateral trade rules and targeting specific countries with tariffs, even if the consequence of this is to provoke a global trade war.6 The UK's departure from the EU is also predicated on national sovereignty issues: the unwillingness to be bound by EU rules and the desire to establish its own free trade agreements (FTAs).7 Both cases involve dis-engagement from arrangements that have been long-standing; and both will have consequences for other countries and, despite the rhetoric concerning the expected gains associated with economic nationalism, both the US and UK will likely face significant economic losses, as a consequence of these decisions.
+Common to both the US and UK is the derogation of current international and regional trading commitments and the desire to "take control" of national trade policies.5 In the case of the US, recent trade policy developments have focused on reducing adherence to multilateral trade rules and targeting specific countries